 In 2005, several businessmen led by Alan Burkhard purchased Klondike Kate’s and created Delaware Hospitality, a group dedicated to providing service above and beyond what other restaurants had to offer.

-After nearly 11 years as owners, Alan and his partners agreed to sell Klondike Kate's to Gianmarco Martuscelli and his wife Gilda in late 2016.
-They are part of the Martuscelli Restaurant Group that owns the Chesapeake Inn Restaurant & Marina (www.chesapeakeinn.com) & Ship Watch Inn Bed & Breakfast (www.shipwatchinn.com) in Chesapeake City Maryland.
-La Casa Pasta Restaurant and it's authentic italian cuisine (www.lacasapasta.com) in Newark Delaware since 1978 is also apart of their team.
+After nearly 11 years as owners, Alan and his partners agreed to sell Klondike Kate's to Gilda & Gianmarco Martuscelli in late 2016.
+They are part of the Martuscelli Restaurant Group that owns the Chesapeake Inn Restaurant & Marina & Ship Watch Inn Bed & Breakfast in Chesapeake City Maryland.
+La Casa Pasta Restaurant and it's authentic Italian cuisine in Newark Delaware since 1978 is also a part of their team.

 After 270 years of entertaining people and serving the community, we hope that you feel the history when you walk through Kate's doors.
 Not just the history of a building, but the history of generations of all sorts of people that have enjoyed a meal and an ale in what was once just a log building in a small hamlet along an old Indian trail.